puritygatwiri/Link_shortener_website/README.md

-using React, Typescript and vite
+using Typescript and React framework